Where to Eat Vegan in Stockholm

 Herman’s Vegan Buffet

 I’d heard about Herman’s previously so it was already firmly on my list of places to eat, and wow am I glad we paid a visit!
 It was slightly out of the way for us, although the 25 minute walk from our hotel was so so worth it as this all vegan buffet is absolutely amazing!
 It’s no wonder almost every seat was full, the views over the water are incredible, as is the food.
 We were treated to a range of plant based goodness from lasagne to pastries, salads and soups.
 There was tonnes of choice and after you pay your money (about £19 a plate) you can re-visit as many times as you like.
 The cakes also looked divine but I was too full up to even contemplate one.
+Definitely one of the best places to eat vegan in Stockholm.

 On our first day we were tired and a little delirious from our super early wakeup call.
 We just happened to come across a vegetarian restaurant in the old town which to be honest, I wasn’t expecting.
 It’s a small buffet with a limited amount of choice however this didn’t bother us as we were starving and just needed fuel!
 The food itself was lovely, and I enjoyed a healthy, hearty late lunch.
 Only one or two options weren’t vegan due to dairy however the staff were happy to point out what I was able to eat.
 It was also quite cheap at around £14 each, not including drinks.
+If you’re in need of affordable and wholesome vegan food in Stockholm, I’d recommend it.

 I know what you’re thinking, not exactly the most vegan sounding place is it?
 However Greasy Spoon is anything but your typical English Greasy Spoon cafe!
 Enjoy all-day breakfast and brunch at this modern and stylish spot based in the Sodermalm area.
 Again, it was a little out of the way from our base but a brisk morning stroll in the winter sun was just lovely, and I knew there was going to be pancakes involved so I wasn’t going to pass up!
 The menu isn’t vegan, however there is a good amount of both veggie and vegan options.
 I was SO torn between the vegan breakfast or a stack of buckwheat pancakes.
 It was honestly like Sophie’s choice.
-In the end I stuck with my hearts desire and opted for the pancakes, not going to lie I could have eaten double the amount, they were GOOD!
+In the end I stuck with my hearts desire and opted for the pancakes, not going to lie I could have eaten double the amount.

 I feel like even just in the past year the options out there for us vegans have exploded, it’s becoming easier and easier to live a plant based diet and still enjoy your travels without having to be lumped with a salad.
 Yes I’m vegan but do I want a salad for dinner?
 Hell no!
 Give me a burger please and I’ll be happy…